State-College-Plone/WebServerAuth/README.txt

     which your web server has an authentication module&mdash;can transparently log in using enterprise-wide credentials.

-    Relationship to apachepas and AutoMemberMakerPasPlugin
+    WebServerAuth is intended to replace and improve upon apachepas and AutoMemberMakerPasPlugin and is written by some of the same authors.

-        WebServerAuth replaces both apachepas and AutoMemberMakerPasPlugin.
+    Improvements over apachepas and AutoMemberMakerPasPlugin
-        It...

-            * Jettisons a lot of legacy code and requirements

-            * Improves test coverage

         * Provides a challenge handler that redirects the user to the HTTPS
           side: no more bogus login forms popping up

+        * Twiddles Plone's login and logout links as necessary: less manual configuration

+        * Jettisons a lot of legacy code and requirements

+        * Increases test coverage and does away with doctests

         * Is unapologetically a Plone product: no more plain Zope support

-            * Twiddles Plone's login and logout links as necessary: less manual configuration

 Requirements